 2. METHODOLOGY

-This review article adopts a qualitative and data-driven approach to review the economic impact of crop varieties developed by the University of Agricultural Sciences (UAS), Bengaluru.
+This review article adopts a qualitative as well as data-driven approach to assess the economic impact of crop varieties developed by the University of Agricultural Sciences (UAS), Bengaluru.
 The methodology includes selection criteria, data sources, and analytical procedures as described below.

 2.1 Study area

-The study focuses on the jurisdiction of UAS-Bengaluru, which primarily covers South Karnataka, including key agro-climatic zones such as the Eastern Dry Zone, Southern Dry Zone, and Southern Transition Zone.
-This region was selected because it is the core area where UAS-Bengaluru conducts its crop research and varietal development.
+The study focuses on the jurisdiction of UAS-B, which primarily covers Southern Karnataka, including key agro-climatic zones such as the Eastern Dry Zone, Southern Dry Zone, and Southern Transition Zone.
+This region was selected because it represents the core area where UAS-B conducts its crop research and varietal development.
 The crop varieties released by the university are specifically adapted to the agro-ecological conditions of this region, making it ideal for assessing their economic impact and field-level adoption.

 2.2 Data Source